 Among Polish music institutions, the Silesian Philharmonic occupies the highest position after the National Philharmonic in terms of the rank and number of phonographic publications, recorded in our own studio and with prestigious publishers.

 The opening of the reconstructed seat offers the opportunity to operate with a greater momentum.
 The challenge of extending the facility and its implementation was undertaken by Grażyna Szymborska, Director General of the Silesian Philharmonic in the years 2011-2014.

-The constant care for the improvement and sharpening the vision of the development of this institution is provided by Mirosław Jacek Błaszczyk, a long-term artistic manager of the Philharmonic, and its director at present.
-He is Karol Stryja’s student, graduate from the Academy of Music in Katowice, its lecturer, and since 2012 – professor of the musical science.
+In the years 2014-2018 the Director of the Silesian Philharmonic was Mirosław Jacek Błaszczyk, a long-term artistic manager of the Philharmonic, Karol Stryja?s student, graduate from the Academy of Music in Katowice, its lecturer, and since 2012 ? professor of the musical science.

 The Silesian Philharmonic constitutes an integral element of the cultural strategy and policy of the region, significantly contributing to its social development.
 Today its proudly contributes to the creation of a multicultural space of common Europe.